tahirainam/To-Dos/README.md

 # To-Dos
-A responsive To-Do list with javaScript.
+A responsive To-Do list app i have been created during my javaScript training.